After earning this badge, you will be able to

 Produce a 45- to 90-second recording that could be used with a class in your discipline:

-- WRITE - create a script.
+- WRITE - create a script and save it in the project folder.
 I takes about 30 seconds to read 75 words,

 so the length should be 115-225 words.
-Identify yourself and the topic at the beginning.
+Identify yourself and the topic.

 - FIND - copyright-safe music for a soundtrack music in the YouTube Audio Library.

-Keep track of the credits (title, artist and URL) .
+Save the files in your project folder and keep track of credit (title, artist and URL) .

 - EDIT the recording.